hyperledger/fabric-private-chaincode/README.md

 The type of attestation used is selected based on the `FPC_ATTESTATION_TYPE` environment variable:
 `epid_unlinkable` for unlinkable or `epid_linkable` for linkable signatures.
 If you do not define that environment variable, the chosen attestation method is `epid_unlinkable`.
+If you are changing the type, please perform a rebuild with `make clean all`.
 Note that a mismatch between your IAS credentials and the linkable setting will result in an (HTTP) error '400' visible in the log-files when the code tries to verify the attestation.
 (Another cause for such error '400'